-- If you have an old set of aligners, experiment with using the new cleaning method on them before you use it with your current set.
+- Once you have an old set of aligners, experiment with using the new cleaning method on them before you use it with your current set.

 - If you find that you have been using a method that does seem to make a visible change in the appearance of your aligners, then simply don't use it any more and don't use it with any future sets either.

-Always avoid a heated environment when you clean your Invisalign® aligners.
+Always avoid a heated environment when you clean your orthodontic aligners.

-It's important to understand that whatever method you choose to clean your removable braces it must never involve the use of heat or hot liquids.
+It's important to keep in mind that whatever method you choose to clean your removable braces it must never involve the use of heat or hot liquids.

-Invisalign® aligners are vacuum-molded appliances that are made by softening a sheet of plastic with heat and then suctioning it down over a model.
-The use of a heated environment when cleaning them might cause your aligners to soften and become distorted.
+Invisalign® and related products are vacuum-molded appliances that are made by softening a sheet of plastic with heat and then suctioning it down over a model.
+The use of a heated environment when cleaning them might cause them to warp or distort.

 Menu for topic Dental Braces -